Power Spreadsheets focuses on Microsoft Excel.

 This is the opening statement for the loop.
 In this particular example, I use a For… Next loop.

 This is, however, not the only type of loop you can use for these purposes.
-For example, this macro to export each worksheet to a separate PDF uses a For Each… Next loop.
+You can, for example, (also) use the For Each… Next loop when exporting each worksheet to a separate PDF file.

 The initial value of the counter is 1 (iCounter = 1).
 The end value of the counter, which determines when the looping stops, is specified by the Sheets.Count property.
 The value returned by Worksheets.Count is the number of worksheets.